LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 ## Learn More

-To learn more about how Chainlink's direct request model works, visit our [Direct Request Guide](/knowledgebase/Direct-Request-Guide) in our knowledgebase.
+To learn more about how Chainlink's direct request model works, visit our [Direct Request Guide](/knowledgebase/Direct-Request-Guide).
+You can also read more about it in Chainlink's official [Any API](https://docs.chain.link/any-api/introduction) documentation.

 ## Troubleshooting